2-Day Race Licensing Sat. April 11-Sun. April 12th 3 spots available

 Image Courtesy of Seattle Children’s

-Racing for Children’s will raise money for the Cardiac Intensive Care Unit (CICU) at Seattle Children’s, recognized as the region’s best medical institution serving children.
+Racing for Children’s will raise money for cardiology research within the Heart Center at Seattle Children’s, recognized as the region’s best medical institution serving children.
 Seattle Children’s provides cutting-edge quality by delivering world-class care and discovering new treatments through their groundbreaking research.

 Most important: Seattle Children’s delivers superior medical care regardless of the families’ ability to pay.